African-Robotics-Unit/boom-firmware/README.md

 ## IMU
 [ST LSM9DS1 IMU](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)

+The IMU is calibrated at startup to ensure the y axis is always vertical even if the pivoting end is not tensioned to be horizontal.

 | Signal | Wire | Teensy pin |
 | ------- | ------- | ------- |